rgrannell1/jCheck/README.md

 jCheck
 ======

-> *'Some positive persisting fops we know,
+> *"Some positive persisting fops we know,

-Who, if once wrong, will needs be always so;
+> Who, if once wrong, will needs be always so;

-But you with pleasure own your errors past,
+> But you with pleasure own your errors past,

-And make each day a critique on the last.'* - Alexander Pope.
+> And make each day a critique on the last."*

+> - Alexander Pope.

 jCheck is a minimal property-based testing framework for JavaScript / Node.
 Its main focus is to remove testing boilerplate; you don't need to